foilofbob/game-search/README.md

 # game-search

-To setup the application use `npm run install`
+To setup the application use `npm install`

 To run the application use `npm start`